Kumneger0/cheztui/readme.md

 - `esc`: Close the file picker or go back (no direct chezmoi equivalent; used for navigation in the TUI).
 - `ctrl+c` or `q`: Quit the app (no direct chezmoi equivalent; used to exit the TUI).

-## What You’ll Need

-- [chezmoi](https://www.chezmoi.io/): Make sure it’s installed and set up.
+## Major Dependencies

+Chez-TUI is built using the following major dependencies:

+- [chezmoi](https://www.chezmoi.io/): The core tool for managing dotfiles.
-- [Bubble Tea](https://github.com/charmbracelet/bubbletea): For the terminal UI.
+- [Bubble Tea](https://github.com/charmbracelet/bubbletea): A powerful, fun, and flexible Go framework for building terminal applications.
-- [Bubbles](https://github.com/charmbracelet/bubbles): For cool components like file pickers.
+- [Bubbles](https://github.com/charmbracelet/bubbles): Components for Bubble Tea, like lists, file pickers.
-- [Lip Gloss](https://github.com/charmbracelet/lipgloss): For styling the interface.
+- [Lip Gloss](https://github.com/charmbracelet/lipgloss): A Go library for styling terminal applications.

+- [Huh](https://github.com/charmbracelet/huh): A Go library for creating interactive terminal forms.

 ## Want to Help?